Bricktech2000/Notes/notes/map function.md

 - `return` is the [[return function]]
 - `=<<` is the [[bind function]]

-&mdash; me, Simon Discord DM
+--- me, Simon Discord DM

 **applications**